-3. The Company may also make use of an organised system for brokerage and settlement of securities loans provided by a central depository for securities or by another company specified in the SIC whose corporate objective is the settlement of international securities transactions for third parties, and which deviates from

-4. Unless specified otherwise in the SIC, the Company may also grant securities loans in relation to money market instruments and investment units, provided such assets may be acquired for the UCITS Fund.
+- 3. The Company may also make use of an organised system for brokerage and settlement of securities loans provided by a central depository for securities or by another company specified in the SIC whose corporate objective is the settlement of international securities transactions for third parties, and which deviates from the requirements of Sections 200 and 201 KAGB, if the regulations governing this system guarantee that investors' interests are upheld and the right of termination at any time under Paragraph 1 remains unaffected. - 4.
+Unless specified otherwise in the SIC, the Company may also grant securities loans in relation to money market instruments and investment units, provided such assets may be acquired for the UCITS Fund.
 The provisions of Paras.
 1 to 3 apply analogously.